OpenMDAO/POEMs/README.md

 Roses are red.
 Violets are blue.
 If you would like,
-You can contribute to OpenMDAO too!
+please contribute to OpenMDAO too!

 OpenMDAO Poetry
 ===============